inkyblackness/ss-specs/levelObjects/12_Markers/levelMarkerEntry.md

     8: Bio contamination

 > The game uses this only once to remove the radiation in level R - treatment area.

+#### Trigger Action 22: Trap Message

+**Trap Message Trigger Action Details** (16 byte)

+    0000  sint32     Background image
+    0004  int32      Message index
+    0008  int32      Text colour
+    000C  int32      MFD suppression flag; 0: Show in MFD, 1: Show only in HUD

+The ```Background image``` and ```Text colour``` are only considered for display in MFD.
+The user needs to have messages set to "text" or "both" to see them.

+For the ```Background image```, the following values are possible:

+    -1  SHODAN (black and white)
+    -2  Diego

+> The game uses other image references as well, apparently they don't work.